HOW TO CHOOSE THE RIGHT MATTRESS

 Average mattress sizes

-A common mistake is to use the mattress dimensions when calculating whether it’ll fit in your space, but you should always use the internal dimensions of the actual bed frame itself for exact measurements.
+A common mistake is to use the mattress dimensions when calculating whether it will fit in your space, but you should always use the internal dimensions of the bed frame itself for exact measurements.
 Most modern mattresses sold in the UK are generally sold in metric dimensions:

 |Dimensions||180cm x 200cm||150cm x 200cm||135cm x 190cm||90cm x 190cm|